DasParijat/Ringtail-DE/README.md

 			<li>(RGT_DEF_INTRO)
 			Work on the actual dialogue/action of the cutscene itself</li>
 			<li>(Base Cutscene)
-			Camera resets itself to normal zoom in base cutscene</li>
+			Camera resets itself to normal zoom in base cutscene, added auto skip (func used to instantly skip action when done), and made action skip automatically after a certain amount of time</li>
 		</ul>
 	</li>
 	<li>